microsoft/MSLab/Scenarios/S2D Volumes deep dive/readme.md

 ## LabConfig Windows Server 2019

-Note: Enable-ClusterS2D requires you to reach support to get steps to make it work on 2019 RTM as WSSD programme will be officially launched starting 2019.

 ```PowerShell
 #Labconfig is same as default for Windows Server 2019, just with both SSDs and HDDs
 $LabConfig=@{ DomainAdminName='LabAdmin'; AdminPassword='LS1setup!'; Prefix = 'WSLab2019-'; SwitchName = 'LabSwitch'; DCEdition='4' ; PullServerDC=$false ; Internet=$false ;AdditionalNetworksConfig=@(); VMs=@()}